-Reviews can be found after each policy & procedure.
+Details on the policy reviews can be found after each policy & procedure.
 The Cubby policies and procedures are reviewed annually or as they are required throughout the year.
 This may be due to stakeholder consultation or new updated early childhood correspondence.